How to Avoid Adopting Meaningless Measurements

 But in a different strategic context, they might.

 Presenting the grounds in an appealing way for a museum helps attracts and retain members.
 Strategy speaks to member retention.
 Members desire an association with a good-looking museum.
 Lawn maintenance remains a subgoal, but the execution of weekly tasks alone won’t determine success.
 Success requires an aesthetic design executed well.
-It means no dead plants, no misplaced bricks, or sidewalks torn-up by tree roots.
+It means no dead plants, no misplaced bricks, no sidewalks dislodged by tree roots.
 It means creating and executing a survey to determine if the perception of the grounds meets the expectations of patrons sold on aesthetic appeal.
 Measurement against design and perception becomes just as important as the execution of the grass cutting and tree pruning.

 Strategy creates context.
 It helps organizations decide if a measurement rises to a level of importance.

-On Disney properties, the strategic imperative clearly runs to the latter case.
+On Disney properties, the strategic imperative for landscaping clearly runs to the latter case.
 Efficiency is good, but only in the context of the greater good.
 If it were all about being efficient and saving money, then the designs would be simpler, the grounds not so elaborate or as hard to keep.
 At Disney, the grounds are part of the experience, and they measure the totality of the experience, not just the speed with which the job is executed.

 Many people who employ gardeners talk about the “blow and go” mentality.
 Those gardeners base their business plans on volume and throughput.
 If that is what you want, then you should hire someone who “blows and goes.”
 If you want an experience at home, you hire someone, for a higher cost, who helps create and maintain an experience.

-We all make strategic choices, we just don’t know it.
+We all make strategic choices about what we measure; we just don’t think about it very hard first.
 Before measuring something just to measure it, determine if the measure is strategic or not—does it rise to the level of organizational concern, or do delegation and local management suffice?
 The lack of a strategic context makes that choice difficult.